rrich360/rrich360/README.md

 ![RogRichGithub](https://user-images.githubusercontent.com/20470279/116919369-2d5d8780-ac1f-11eb-94ef-d34b4af7e866.jpg)

-A creative and meticulous Software Engineer with 5 years of experience in developing effective software solutions.
+A creative and meticulous Software Engineer with 8 years of experience in developing effective software solutions.
 I have utilized standard methodology and statistical tools to analyze, manipulate, and interpret large sets of client data.
 I am eager to join a company to bring in top-class problem-solving skills.
-In previous roles, I have reduced app memory consumption by 30% with thread-safe solutions for caching.
-Closely collaborated with team members to identify and quickly address problems.
+In previous roles, such as reducing mobile app memory consumption by 30% with thread-safe solutions for caching and scripts for purging storage data.
+Closely collaborated with team members to identify and resolve issues while debugging code.

 # Some things to know about me:

 - 🔭 I recently completed my reactjs portfolio website and will be deploying via AWS soon.
 - I rececntly completed a reactjs Flash Cards app used for studying notes and will be uploading via Github soon.
-- 🌱 I’m currently learning react js and react native to build web and mobile full stack applications.
+- 🌱 I have become familiar with Angular, react js and react native framework while developing web and mobile full stack applications.
 - 👯 I’m looking to collaborate on software development projects.
 - 🤔 I’m looking for help with how to deploy Flash Cards app via AWS.
-- 💬 Ask me about anything relating to web development, Java applications, and react packages like router, buildStyles or Download Link.
+- 💬 Ask me about anything relating to Art, web development, Java applications, and react packages like router, buildStyles or Download Link.
 - 📫 How to reach me: https://www.linkedin.com/in/roger-richards-466358135/
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love art.
 I established my first official business deal in 2012 with a mid-size company called Mobile Solutions.
 I spray painted two of the same logo, but different sizes on inside of the establishment.
 I drew the logo on a stencil and displayed it on the wall from my projector.
 I used a piece of cardboard to spray paint the letters in the font the client requested.
 It took about 20 cans of acrylic spray paint.. compliments of Binders Art Supplies.